 Best Lofoten Tours And Adventures From A Native (2024)

-I have visited a number of times over the years while I lived in Tromsø attending the Arctic University, and I can assure you that just being here or going hiking, canoeing, and rock climbing, to mention a few really cool Lofoten activities is soothing for the soul.
+I have visited a number of times over the years while I lived in Tromsø and attended Arctic University, and I can assure you that just being here or going hiking, canoeing, and rock climbing, to mention a few really cool Lofoten activities, is soothing for the soul.

 This article contains affiliate links!
 If you like this free content and use my links to make your bookings, I get a small commission at no extra cost to you.
 Thank You!